Documentation-Pro/react-calendar.github.io/docs/index.md

 ### Styling

-If you want to use default Calendar styling to build upon its existings syles, you can import React-Calendar's styles by importing Calendar.css
+If you want to use default Calendar styling to build upon its existing syles, you can import React-Calendar's styles by importing Calendar.css

 ```javascript
 import 'react-calendar/dist/Calendar.css';